babashka/cli/README.md

 keyed by option name: `{:coerce {:port :long} :alias {:p :port}}`.
 It is handy for quick scripts and partial parsing, but only a spec can carry `:desc`/`:ref`, so generated help and option printing need a spec.
-The two are otherwise equivalent; the examples below use the spec shape.
+The two are otherwise equivalent.
+The examples below use the spec shape.

 Examples: